 - 1 Player Is Writing In His Weights To The Mobile App

 This forces players to enter their weights fast and efficiently before their next set.

 As most football players are visual learners, the mobile feature is a great visual representation of player improvements and declines.

 Most weight rooms feature a TV with nothing playing on it or a sports show playing in the background.
 Put the TV to use!

-TVs are great to showcase the workouts for the day and a timer when to begin lifts.
+TVs are great to showcase the workouts for the day and a timer for when to begin lifts.
 Instead of using a whistle or letting players lift at their own pace, coordinate via the TV when everyone lifts to be more efficient.

 For example, if your weight room has 27 players who attend the off-season lift ( while the other players are in-season with basketball, baseball, track, etc.) with 3 benches/squat racks as well as space to hang clean, it would be beneficial to have 3 groups of 9.
 Of those 3 groups: